android10/linux.github.io/_docs/troubleshooting/add-correct-key-in-known-hosts.md

 ---
-title:  Add correct key in known hosts
+title:  Add correct key in known hosts.
 description: In this post, we are going to see to mitigate the issue 'add correct key in known hosts'.
 tags:
  - troubleshooting